Ixilthrin/FlashBang_initial_repo/README.md

 See github project https://github.com/nothings/stb

 This program is composed of multiple sub-programs, each progressively exploring OpenGL.
-For example, program number 1 simply display a triangle.
+For example, program number 1 simply displays a triangle.
 See the main function in main.cpp that has a hard-coded switch for the current program.
 Change the program number to run the one you want.

+Note that initially each program was self-contained.
+I wanted to keep most of the drawing code in a single function so I could conceptually see everything that is needed to get a simple OpenGL 4.5 app working.
+Eventually the rendering code will be refactored into small individual components.
+The refactoring will be applied to current programs only.
+The older programs will not be touched in order to be able to show the general progression of code as the projects become more and more complex.

 I am currently working on program 9 that runs the class BasicMouseSelection.
 I am using this program to build out a more complex app where you can select and